 Naturally the views, and the beaches, are a prime attraction for residents and visitors.
 La Jolla has a number of beaches, some of the most picturesque on the Southern California coast, each of which seems to have its own personality and devotees.
 From the north heading south one can visit Torrey Pines State Beach, Black’s Beach (famous for years as a clothing-optional tolerant beach), Scripps, La Jolla Shores, La Jolla Beach and Tennis, La Jolla Cove, Children’s Pool Beach, Windansea, and Bird Rock.

 Housing can be as equally dramatic as the views.
-Many La Jolla properties are gated, and there are a number of gated communities and exclusive neighborhoods along the coastline, in the flatlands, on Mt.
-Soledad and near the country club.
-Well-known neighborhoods include La Jolla Farms, La Jolla Shores, the Muirlands, the Beach-Barber Tract, Windansea, Bird Rock, Upper and Lower Hermosa, and the Country Club area.
+A good number of the more expensive La Jolla properties are gated, and there are a number of gated communities and exclusive neighborhoods along the coastline, in the flatlands, on Mt.
+Soledad, and near the La Jolla Country Club.
+Well-known neighborhoods include La Jolla Farms, La Jolla Shores, the Muirlands, the Beach-Barber Tract, Windansea, Bird Rock, Upper and Lower Hermosa, La Jolla Village, and the Country Club area.

 La Jolla is located only a few miles from downtown San Diego, but a world apart.
 While the distance is relatively short, giving residents easy access to the sights, sounds, and amenities of downtown, there are only a few roads leading out of La Jolla, so travel times in and out can get lengthy during rush hour periods and in the summer.